troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

 # Introduction

-This is a step by step tutorial for new Rails learners to learn how Twitter and Bootstrap works and to how to use Twitter Bootstrap to provide your application with modern layout and styling.
+This is a step by step tutorial for new Rails learners to learn how Twitter Bootstrap works and to how to use Twitter Bootstrap to provide your application with modern layout and styling.
 We will build a working Rails application to match the [starter-template.html](http://twitter.github.io/bootstrap/examples/starter-template.html) template from
 [getting-started.html#examples](http://twitter.github.io/bootstrap/getting-started.html#examples).